panva/jose/SECURITY.md

 #### Input Size Limits

-The library does not enforce size limits on any inputs (tokens, keys, payloads, headers, etc.).
+The library does not generally enforce size limits on inputs (tokens, keys, payloads, headers, JWKS responses, JSON objects, etc.).
 It is the application's responsibility to enforce input size limits appropriate for its context before passing data to the library.
-Without such limits, an attacker could supply arbitrarily large inputs that consume excessive memory or processing time.
+JWE decompression has a configurable decompressed plaintext limit, but encoded input size, remote response size, number of JWS signatures, number of JWE recipients, and request rate remain the application's responsibility.

 #### Side-Channel Attacks